mmoraleds/Hextech/README.md

 - C – Companion for
 - H – Higher Learning
 - A – Assistance
+- M.E.C.H.A. provides fun, interactive, and personalized learning experience that keeps students motivated while studying.
+It acts as an AI companion that offers academic support, encourages consistent study practices, and rewards progress through engaging activities.
+Combining learning with a virtual companion, M.E.C.H.A. makes studying less stressful and more enjoyable, helping students stay focused, intrigued, and build a positive learning exercises.

 Features:
 - Search Bar or Ask Question AI